Designing circular resource flows in European cities

-Cities are responsible for three quarters of global consumption, the vast majority of which is produced outside the urban boundaries.
+Cities account for 3% of the total land surface of the planet, yet use 75% of the total resources extracted by the world’s economy.
+They are responsible for three quarters of global consumption, the vast majority of which is produced outside the urban boundaries.
 With 68% of people projected to live in cities by 2050, their size and economic impacts are expected to grow.
 Reducing urban waste and environmental impacts has become both a priority and a key leverage to transition the economy into a regenerative and circular state.

-Metabolic Institute is applying Material Flow Analysis to understand and trace the metabolism of six European cities.
+Metabolic Institute applied Material Flow Analysis to understand and trace the metabolism of six European cities.
 Practically, this tool enables the assessment and modeling of the materials, energy, water and waste that move into, out of, and within a city.
-In each REFLOW pilot city, we are assessing critical urban resource flows including plastic, textile, organic waste, timber and energy.
-We will then identify the major environmental hotspots caused by these flows and offer interventions aimed at reducing their negative impacts.
-The social-cultural, environmental, and economic context of cities and their stakeholders act as leading lights for how we guide the reconfiguration of these resources flows and intervene effectively in each pilot city.
+In each REFLOW pilot city, we assessed critical urban resource flows including plastic, textile, organic waste, timber and energy.
+We identified the major environmental hotspots caused by these flows and offered interventions aimed at reducing their negative impacts.
+The social-cultural, environmental, and economic context of cities and their stakeholders act as leading lights for how we guided the reconfiguration of these resources flows and intervened effectively in each pilot city.

-REFLOW will offer a new strategic vision for circular and regenerative cities, and provide tangible and tested blueprints on how to reconfigure urban metabolisms while catering to the needs of citizens as well as public and private actors.
-The social, environmental, and economic impacts of the interventions implemented in each pilot will be closely monitored for the duration of the project.
-REFLOW will provide critical insight on circular urban resource flows, and the conditions required for circular innovations to flourish in European cities.
-The project will present real-life and open-source examples, tools and learnings which can be widely applied to other existing urban contexts.
+REFLOW offers a new strategic vision for circular and regenerative cities, and provide tangible and tested blueprints on how to reconfigure urban metabolisms while catering to the needs of citizens as well as public and private actors.
+The social, environmental, and economic impacts of the interventions implemented in each pilot was closely monitored for the duration of the project.
+REFLOW provided critical insight on circular urban resource flows, and the conditions required for circular innovations to flourish in European cities.
+The project presents real-life and open-source examples, tools and learnings which can be widely applied to other existing urban contexts.
+Some examples include: